 - Phishing attacks will continue to be a preferred method of cyber attack.
 This is due to one main reason: they work.
 The continuing failure of organizations to educate their employees and customers about the dangers of clicking links and opening attachments found in unsolicited emails will allow the bad guys to continue their success.

 - Election-related phishing scams will increase.
-2020 is a presidential election year in the U.S., offering scammers the opportunity to increase their ill-gotten gains by sending scam emails that appear to be from presidential candidates or that are related to the election.
-Fair warning, Trump-supporting or Biden-supporting singles in your area are NOT dying to meet you!
+2024 is a presidential election year in the U.S., offering scammers the opportunity to increase their ill-gotten gains by sending scam emails that appear to be from presidential candidates or that are related to the election.
+When I wrote this, it was 2023, which is usually when candidates begin coming out of the woodwork to get an early jump on making themselves well-known and to begin fundraising.

 - Phishing attacks will continue to move beyond email.
 While email will remain close to scammers’ hearts (if they indeed have a heart), they will increasingly use other attack vectors, such as messaging on social media and gaming platforms, or SMS text messaging.
 (Via Check Point)